 - Magnesium: Magnesium can be obtained from green vegetables such as okra, certain varieties of beans, unrefined whole grains, nuts, and seeds.

-Antioxidants may slow down the aging process and may lower the risk of some health conditions.
-They appear to play a role in protecting you from free radicals, which are tiny particles your body makes that can tear cells apart.
+Antioxidants may slow down the aging process and also lower the risk of some health conditions.
+(1) They appear to play a role in protecting you from free radicals, which are tiny particles your body makes that can tear cells apart.

 Vitamin B6, vitamin B12, and folic acid are important for women who are trying to conceive and/or become pregnant.

-A deficiency of these vitamins during pregnancy can hamper fetal development and can lead to birth defects in the newborn child.
-Moreover, the need for both vitamins B6 and B12 tend to increase slightly as you move from the childbearing to the breastfeeding stage.
+Moreover, the need for both vitamins B6 and B12 increases slightly as you move from the childbearing to the breastfeeding stage.

-Folate: Folate is a B vitamin that produces and maintains new cells, including red blood cells, and it is necessary for proper brain function.
-(3)
+Folate is a B vitamin that produces and maintains new cells, including red blood cells, and it is necessary for proper brain function.
+(4)